magento/merchdocs/src/stores/stores-all-create-store.md

     ![New store - default view]({% link images/images/stores-all-new-store-default-view.png %}){: .zoom}
     _New Store with Default View_

-## Step 4: Configure the Store URL
+## Step 4: Configure the store URL

 1. On the _Admin_ sidebar, click **Stores** > _Settings_ > **Configuration**.